Forte Family Lawyers

 “Big Yellow Taxi” by Joni Mitchell

 The Attorney-General Christian Porter introduced the relevant Bills for the restructure into Parliament on 23 August 2018, and his original proposal was that the restructure or merger of the Family Court with the Federal Circuit Court occur from 1 January 2019.
 After demands for greater consultation were made by Parliament, lawyers, judges and the community, this timeframe is unlikely to be met.
-The closing date for submissions to the Senate Legal and Constitutional Affairs Committee is 23 November 2018.
-Any submissions should be sent to firstname.lastname@example.org.
+The closing date for submissions to the Senate Legal and Constitutional Affairs Committee was 23 November 2018.

 Note: The views and opinions expressed in this article are those of the author.
-This article was first published on 7 November 2018 and updated on 19 November 2018.
+This article was first published on 7 November 2018, updated on 16 November 2018 and on 27 November 2018.

 The main changes are:

-2. The substantial abolition of the Appeals Division of the Family Court with family law appeals to be heard by a new Family Law Division of the Federal Court.
+2. The substantial abolition of the Appeals Division of the FCofA with family law appeals to be heard by a new Family Law Division of the Federal Court.

-4. The continued de-specialisation of judges exercising family law jurisdiction at a time when community expectations are that there be increased specialisation of professions, which is reflected in the proposals of the Australian Law Reform Commission’s Discussion Paper “Review of the Family Law System” released in October 2018.
+4. The de-specialisation of judges exercising family law jurisdiction, at a time when community expectations are that there be increased specialisation of professions, will continue.
+The proposals of the Australian Law Reform Commission in its Discussion Paper “Review of the Family Law System” released in October 2018 are contrary to de-specialisation.

 There is broad agreement within the community and the legal profession that a restructure of the family law courts was inevitable.
-Establishing the FCC as a separate court to the Family Court (as the Federal Magistrates Court in 1999), rather than a separate division of the Family Court, was criticised at the time, and the criticism has continued – including in the reports referenced by the Attorney-General and available on his website:
+Establishing the FCC as a separate court to the FCofA (as the Federal Magistrates Court in 1999), rather than a separate division of the FCofA, was criticised at the time, and the criticism has continued – including in the reports referenced by the Attorney-General and available on his website:

 1. The length of the Bills, which total over 570 pages.